 Third Lien Parity Debt.
-In addition to the 2021A Bonds, the Successor Agency may issue additional bonds (including pursuant to a Supplemental Indenture) or incur other loans, advances or indebtedness, which are secured by and payable from Pledged Tax Revenues on a parity with the 2017A/B Bonds, the 2021A Bonds and other Third Lien Parity Debt issued in the future("Third Lien Debt") for any purpose provided for in the Redevelopment Dissolution Act, including, but not limited to, refunding existing indebtedness of the Successor Agency in accordance with Section 34177.5(a) of the Redevelopment Dissolution Act, and funding the affordable housing obligations and the infrastructure obligations described in Section 34177.7(a)(1)(A) and (B) of the Redevelopment Dissolution Act, in such principal amount as will be determined by the Successor Agency, subject to the following specific conditions, which are all conditions precedent to the issuance and delivery of such Third Lien Parity Debt:
+In addition to the 2023A/B Bonds, the Successor Agency may issue additional bonds (including pursuant to a Supplemental Indenture) or incur other loans, advances or indebtedness, which are secured by and payable from Pledged Tax Revenues on a parity with the 2017A/B Bonds, the 2021A Bonds, the 2023A/B Bonds and other Third Lien Parity Debt issued in the future ("Third Lien Debt") for any purpose provided for in the Redevelopment Dissolution Act, including, but not limited to, refunding existing indebtedness of the Successor Agency in accordance with Section 34177.5(a) of the Redevelopment Dissolution Act, and funding the affordable housing obligations and the infrastructure obligations described in Section 34177.7(a)(1)(A) and (B) of the Redevelopment Dissolution Act, in such principal amount as will be determined by the Successor Agency, subject to the following specific conditions, which are all conditions precedent to the issuance and delivery of such Third Lien Parity Debt:

-(a) No event of default under the Indenture or under any Parity Debt Instrument will have occurred and be continuing unless such event of default will be cured by the issuance of such Third Lien Parity Debt;

-(b) Pledged Tax Revenues (after adding back amounts payable pursuant to the Existing Senior Loan Agreements, any debt issued on parity with the Existing Senior Loan Agreements and Second Lien Debt) received or to be received for the then current Fiscal Year based on the most recent taxable valuation of property in the Project Areas as evidenced in a written document from an appropriate official of the City, exclusive of State subventions and taxes levied to pay voter approved outstanding general obligation bonded indebtedness, will be at least equal to one hundred twenty-five percent (125%) of Maximum Annual Debt Service on the Existing Senior Loan Agreements, any debt issued on a parity with the Existing Senior Loan Agreements, the Second Lien Debt and the Third Lien Debt that will be outstanding immediately following the issuance of such Third Lien Parity Debt, provided that, in the case of a refunding, in whole or in part, of the Existing Senior Loans, the Second Lien Debt or the Third Lien Parity Debt in each bond year either will be less than the debt service in each bond year on the Existing Senior Loans, the Second Lien Debt, or the Third Lien Debt, or the Third Lien Debt being refunded;

-(c) In the event the Successor Agency issues additional Third Lien Bonds pursuant to a Supplemental Indenture, the Successor Agency will cause the amount on deposit in the Reserve Account to equal the Reserve Requirement; and

-(d) The Successor Agency will deliver to the Trustee a written certificate of the Successor Agency certifying that the conditions precedent to the issuance of such Third Lien Parity Debt set forth above have been satisfied.
+- (a) No event of default under the Indenture or under any Parity Debt Instrument will have occurred and be continuing unless such event of default will be cured by the issuance of such Third Lien Parity Debt; - Loan Agreements, any debt issued on parity with the Existing Senior Loan Agreements and Second Lien Debt) received or to be received for the then current Fiscal Year based on the most recent taxable valuation of property in the Project Areas as evidenced in a written document from an appropriate official of the City, exclusive of State subventions and taxes levied to pay voter approved outstanding general obligation bonded indebtedness, will be at least equal to one hundred twenty-five percent (125%) of Maximum Annual Debt Service on the Existing Senior Loan Agreements, any debt issued on a parity with the Existing Senior Loan Agreements, the Second Lien Debt and the Third Lien Debt that will be outstanding immediately following the issuance of such Third Lien Parity Debt, provided that, in the case of a refunding, in whole or in part, of the Existing Senior Loans, the Second Lien Debt or the Third Lien Debt, the requirements set forth in this section (b) do not need to be met if the debt service on the Third Lien Parity Debt in each bond year either will be less than the debt service in each bond year on the Existing Senior Loans, the Second Lien Debt, or the Third Lien Debt being refunded; - (c) In the event the Successor Agency issues additional Third Lien Bonds pursuant to a Supplemental Indenture, the Successor Agency will cause the amount on deposit in the Reserve Account to equal the Reserve Requirement; and - (d) The Successor Agency will deliver to the Trustee a written certificate of the Successor Agency certifying that the conditions precedent to the issuance of such Third Lien Parity Debt set forth above have been satisfied.

-The Successor Agency currently anticipates needing to finance approximately \$54 million of infrastructure in the Transbay Project Area in the next five years and approximately \$541 million of affordable housing by 2030 and anticipates doing so through the issuance of additional bonds on a parity with the 2021A Bonds.
-The amounts and time in the preceding sentence reflect current projections; no assurances can be given as to the exact timing or amount of any additional bond issuances.
+The Successor Agency currently anticipates needing to finance approximately \$[] million of infrastructure in the Transbay Project Area in the next five years and approximately \$[] million of affordable housing by 2030 and anticipates doing so through the issuance of additional bonds on a parity with the 2023A/B Bonds.
+The amounts and time in the preceding sentence reflect current projections; no assurance can be given as to the exact timing or amount of any additional bond issuances.